Heal the Bay Aquarium, also known as the Santa Monica Aquarium, is a private-public aquarium beneath Santa Monica Pier.

 "Sweetie, that's a leopard shark," I replied.

-I've never seen my son move so fast.
-He went tearing back to shore at warp speed.
-(If he only moved that fast when I ask him to clean his room... )
+I've never seen my son move so fast, running back to shore at warp speed.
+(If he only moved that fast when I ask him to clean his room. )

 When I caught up with him, I explained that leopard sharks are pretty much harmless to humans.

-Heal the Bay's Aquarium is where the community and visitors alike learn about the more than 100 species of marine animals and plants that call Santa Monica Bay home.
+Heal the Bay's Santa Monica Aquarium is where the community and visitors alike learn about the marine animals and plants that call Santa Monica Bay home.

-You'll find it on the beach level at the historic Santa Monica Pier.
-The 4,500-square-foot marine center is visited by more than 85,000 people each year, making it one of the top Santa Monica tourist attractions.
+You'll find it on the beach level at the Santa Monica Pier.
+The 4,500-square-foot marine center is visited by more than 85,000 people each year, making it one of Santa Monica's top attractions.

-Visitors here can do more than just look - you can also take part in the aquarium's interactive experiences:
+There's more to do than look at marine life through glass.
+You can also take part in the aquarium's interactive experiences:

-There are also 10 exhibits to explore, including the aquarium's 3 touch tanks featuring more than 30 species that call Santa Monica waters home.
+There are also 10 exhibits to explore, including the aquarium's three touch tanks featuring more than 30 species that call Santa Monica waters home.
+Current exhibits include:

-Gentle touching is encouraged at this interactive, hands-on exhibit featuring sea stars, crabs, sea urchins, snails, giant kelp, and sea cucumbers.
-And you won't want to miss the shark and ray exhibit.
-It has an open top that lets you peek close up at horn sharks, swell sharks, and sting rays.
+Gentle touching is encouraged at this interactive, hands-on exhibit featuring sea stars, hermit crabs, sea urchins, snails, giant kelp, and sea cucumbers.

 Get more information on visiting Santa Monica Pier here.